fredemmott/magic_args/docs/features/subcommands.md

 {: .note }
 If parsing is incomplete (either due to an error, or being passed `--help` or `--version`), `parse_subcommands()` will print the relevant messages to `stdout`/`stderr`; use `parse_subcommands_silent()` instead if you do not want this behavior.

+### Listing subcommands

+End users can get a list of subcommands by invoking with `--help`, or by providing an invalid subcommand name.

+Especially with [multi-call binaries](multi-call.md), it can be useful to get them in a more-machine-readable way; to achieve this, executables using the `MAGIC_ARGS_SUBCOMMANDS_MAIN(...)`, `MAGIC_ARGS_MULTI_CALL_MAIN(...)`, or `MAGIC_ARGS_MAKE_SUBCOMMANDS_INSPECTABLE(...)` macros export a `magic_args_subcommands_list` constant.

+This constant contains a list of C strings, terminated with the empty string (i.e. two nulls in a row).
+For example, if you define the subcommands `foo` and `bar`, it will contain `"foo\0bar\0\0"`.

+A `magic_args-list-subcommands` executable is included to retrieve this information, and it is made available to CMake users via the `magic_args::list-subcommands` target.

+This is especially useful when adding multi-call binaries: build systems can use this data to automatically create the required links.